Theory of harmonica tuning

 A diatonic harmonica is primarily designed to be played in a limited set of keys.
 Therefore, it can very well be tuned to JI, and the purpose with the present article is to describe some alternative tuning schemes for diatonic harmonicas.
 The information here has been gathered from many sources (see the list of references at the end), in particular Pat Missin’s text Altered States [Missin, 1996].
 I highly recommend visiting Pat Missin’s Web site and reading his explanations and advice.

 As an example of JI, let us start with a 7-tone major scale that is designed so that the thirds and fifths of three major chords, the tonic (I), the dominant (V) and the subdominant (IV), in some key are tuned true (beat-less) [Berg & Stork, 1995, p.248].
 This particular scale will be referred to as a 7-tone just major (7TJM) scale in the following.
+It is an example of a diatonic scale, which means that the octave is filled by five tones and two semitones [Drabkin, 2020].
 The table below shows the names and frequency ratios for the notes in this scale and their deviation in cent from the corresponding notes in 12TET.

 |Note||Name of intervall||Frequency ratio||Deviation from 12TET|